 Here’s how it works: When LexisNexis gets a new record, it receives a unique identifier, its LexID.
 Then, other records with intersecting data points are linked together and given the same LexID, allowing it to be easily connected with still other records associated with that LexID.

 That capability is extremely helpful in conducting a thorough investigation because it can reveal relationships between people, businesses and locations even when they don’t appear together in a public records document.

 In other words, it helps you identify connections that you may not have found using traditional search methods.

-At risk of being redundant, there’s a lot of information within the LexisNexis public records database.
 While more data is most certainly a good thing in this sense, it does mean that your search results can be very extensive too.
 To help interpret what you find, you’re able to use handy SmartLinx comprehensive reports.
 This feature aggregates your findings into one easy-to-read document.